 There is also the question of local representation and whether people feel they have the appropriate amount of representation in next year's local elections and confusion around the relatively short period of time.
 The Minister has said that he hopes to complete the legislation before Christmas, but it is a very short time leading up to the local elections.
 There are concerns about this being able to bed in properly so that people feel they are represented appropriately by the correct number of public representatives and by public representatives who can cover their area.
 It is a big change in local democracy for people who live in the area, and local democracy is very important in the balance between the executive and public representatives in any area.
 I am concerned that local people would feel that they had public representatives with whom they were acquainted and that they felt could represent them.
 If not, the balance of power will not be as it should be.

 I want briefly to refer to bringing back town councils.
 We have acknowledged that the abolition of town councils should not have happened.
 My party has a Bill to restore town councils.
 There is a good deal of discussion and support in various political parties on bringing back that tier of local government.
 I do not believe the old system was fit for purpose in many ways.
-For example, County Limerick had no town councils even though it has a number of large towns such as Newcastle West, Abbeyfeale, Kilmallock and a number of others where other much smaller places had town councils.
+For example, County Limerick had no town councils even though it has a number of large towns such as Newcastle West, Abbeyfeale and Kilmallock where other much smaller places had town councils.
 We need consistency around that but we need that tier of local government.
 I do not know if the Minister of State can refer to that in his reply.